 Always make your payments on time.
 It’s helpful to set reminders to pay your bills, especially for recurring payments.
 Additionally, you should pay off any outstanding late payments.
 Some companies will forgive a one-time late payment if you have a history of making payments on time.
 If you happen to miss a payment or two though, don’t worry too much because it won’t appear on your report unless you’re at least a month past the due date.

 4. Make sure your credit age is high enough

 Credit age is another factor that determines your score.
 The longer your credit history is, the more reliable you seem to potential lenders.
 It’s advisable to build a credit age of at least five years to positively impact your score.

 If you have any outstanding debts, collection agencies may contact you for repayment.
 Any account that’s sent to collections will appear on your credit report for multiple years and can hurt your score.
 Make sure that your debts are paid and dispute any inaccurate marks on your report.

 Limit any credit card or credit applications when you’re looking to buy a home.
 This will prevent any unnecessary dips in your credit score.

 7. Pay attention to your credit utilization ratio

 Your ratio of available credit to the credit you’re using is an important component of your credit score.
 It’s advisable to keep your ratio below 30 percent to avoid negatively impacting your score.
 Try to keep your credit usage as low as possible and consider making extra payments each month to give your score a boost.

 8. Keep unused credit card accounts open if they don’t charge annual fees

 The more available credit you have, the lower your credit utilization ratio will be.
-Even if you don’t use one of your credit cards, it benefits you to keep the account open so that you have more available credit.
-However, you should weigh the cost of keeping the card if it requires an annual fee.
+Even if you don’t use one of your credit cards, it may benefit you to keep the account open so that you have more available credit.
+However, you should weigh the cost of keeping the card if it requires paying an annual fee.